+Costs of Design-to-silicon-yield solutions.

 Direct Costs of Design-to-silicon-yield solutions.
-Direct costs of Design-to-silicon-yield solutions consist of services costs and software licenses costs.
-Services costs consist of material, employee compensation and related benefits, overhead costs, travel and allocated facilities-related costs.
-Software license costs consist of costs associated with licensing third-party software used by our employees in providing services to our customers in solution engagements, or sold in conjunction with our software products.
 Direct costs of Design-to-silicon-yield solutions increased \$3.2 million for the year ended December 31, 2013 compared to the year ended December 31, 2012.
 The increase was primarily due to increases of \$1.2 million in personnel-related expense, \$1.3 million in deferred cost recognized during the period (primarily associated with closing a large engagement in the current year), \$0.6 million in depreciation expense of test equipment, \$0.4 million in third-party software royalty expense, and \$0.4 million in allocated facility expense, offset by decreases of \$0.4 million in outside service expense and \$0.3 million in travel expense.
 The increase in personnel-related expense includes increases due to additional headcount needed to support the growth in revenue-generating engagements and increases in stock-based compensation expense, partially offset by decreases in variable compensation.

 Amortization of Acquired Technology.
-Amortization of acquired technology consists of amortization of intangibles acquired as a result of certain business combinations.
 Amortization of acquired technology decreased \$0.3 million for the year ended December 31, 2013 compared to the year ended December 31, 2012, primarily due to certain intangible assets becoming fully amortized.
 All acquired technology intangible assets were fully amortized as of December 31, 2012.